2017 Call for Applications for the S3 (Science and Society @ State) Interdisciplinary Seed Grant

 Funding available for each project will be in the range of $10,000.
 Eligible expenses include course releases (with chair/dean’s permission), support for graduate or undergraduate assistants, or other expenses that clearly promote outcomes from a new or emerging interdisciplinary collaboration.

 To be eligible to apply interdisciplinary teams must:

 - Consist of one or more MSU STEM and/or health sciences professionals

 - Consist of one of more MSU science studies scholars who examine scientists and/or science from a social scientific, artistic, and/or humanistic perspective

 - Collaborative teams must have been formed recently and/or be working on a new topic of investigation

 - The immediate goal of the collaboration should be applying for external funding

-Note: The team may include a graduate student and/or postdoc if appropriate.
-The grant may not be used to fund extensions to existing grants or established research programs.
+Notes: The team may include a graduate student and/or postdoc if appropriate.
+The grant may not be used to fund extensions to existing grants nor established research projects.

 Application procedure: To apply, please complete the online form via the following link!

 Awards will be announced Thursday, November 16, 2017